Who IS BOURBON SCOUT?

 Since then, I've scavenged the country for limited edition and antique American whiskeys; I've received epic bottles as gifts; I've developed my preferences- for taste and for marketing schemes.
 I've recently invested more time and energy in researching brand histories- with a focus on military veterans in the whiskey industry, past and present.
 My first book, Bourbon & Bullets (Potomac Books, 2018) will be on shelves soon!

 We're John and Will.
-Brothers-in-law and brothers-in-bourbon.
-We started this blog in 2015 to preserve our whiskey drinking experiences for ourselves, our family, friends, and others and to meet people who make and/or love American whiskey as much as we do.
+Brothers-in-law and brothers-in-bourbon (yes, we're drinking beers in the photo; we like that too).
+We started bourbonscout.com in 2015 to preserve our whiskey drinking experiences for ourselves, family, friends, and other consumers...and to meet people who make and/or love American whiskey as much as we do.

 Everything reviewed on our blog comes from our personal collections.
 All of the photographs are ours, unless it's clearly stated otherwise.